The truth about red meat

 Chances are you’ve heard that red and processed meats aren’t the smartest choices when it comes to healthy eating.
 What’s more, as medical experts and public health officials have warned for what feels like forever, there appears to be a link between high consumption of these foods and the risk of heart disease, some cancers, Type 2 diabetes, and overall mortality.

-That’s why an October 2019 study published in the medical journal Annals of Internal Medicine is making everybody scratch their heads: In the meta-analysis of existing studies, which analyzed the health impact of red and processed meat on four million people worldwide, researchers concluded that while there have been negative health outcomes associated with eating patterns rich in these foods, there’s no strong proof of cause and effect.
+An October 2019 study published in the medical journal Annals of Internal Medicine had many reconsidering this food group: In the meta-analysis of existing studies, which analyzed the health impact of red and processed meat on four million people worldwide, researchers concluded that while there have been negative health outcomes associated with eating patterns rich in these foods, there’s no strong proof of cause and effect.

 Wait, wait, wait.
 What counts as red or processed meat?